-THE PERSONA SERIES has been on my radar but it was always one of those games that I never felt the need to play.
+THE PERSONA SERIES was one of those games that I never felt the need to play.
 It wasn’t until the summer of 2008 that it finally entered into my life.
-My wife and I were dating at the time, and she wanted to look for a new game to play.
-We were on a trip to Irvine CA, because my sister wanted to attend a dance workshop they were having there.
+My wife and I were dating at the time and she wanted to look for a new game to play.
+We were on a trip to Irvine, CA because my sister wanted to attend a dance workshop.

 ONCE AGAIN, I WASN’T interested in playing, but my wife became obsessed.
 Persona 3 is one of her favorite games of all time, so suffice it to say she played and beat Persona 3, Persona 3 FES, Persona 4, Persona 4 Golden, Persona 4 Dancing All Night, and both of the Persona 4 fighting games.
 When Persona 5 eventually came out, she was stoked!

 SHE HAS BEEN TRYING to get me to play the Persona series since her introduction in 2008.
-And it’s taken me until now to finally give one a try.
-Yes, I started with 5 (as far as main titles go).
-Specifically because my wife and I plan to go to Anime Expo this year.
+It’s taken me until now to finally give one a try.
+Yes, I started with 5 (as far as the main titles go).
+Specifically, because my wife and I plan to go to Anime Expo this year.
 She plans to cosplay as Futaba and I want to cosplay as Joker in his school uniform.
 So I figured I should probably at least play the game, you know?